-- 957 Unified Extensible Firmware Interface (UEFI) Secure Boot is a technology that secures the boot process 958 by verifying if the drivers and OS loaders are signed by the key that is authorized by the firmware.
-When 959 enabled.
-Secure Boot makes sure that: - 960 BIOS boot option is disabled. - 961 Only UEFI-based OSes are supported for OS deployment in all management applications. - 962 Only authenticated EFI images and OS loaders are started from UEFI firmware. - You can enable or disable the Secure Boot attribute locally or remotely using Dell EMC management applications.
-Lifecycle Controller supports deploying an OS with the Secure Boot option only in the UEFI boot mode. - There are two BIOS attributes that are associated with Secure Boot: - Secure Boot Displays if the Secure Boot is enabled or disabled. - Secure Boot Policy Allows you to specify the policy or digital signature that BIOS uses to authenticate.
-The policy can be classified as: - Standard BIOS uses the default set of certificates to validate the drivers and OS loaders during the boot process. - Custom BIOS uses the specific set of certificates that you import or delete from the standard certificates to validate the drivers and OS loaders during the boot process. - 974 Note: The secure boot policy settings made on BIOS can also be changed on the Lifecycle Controller graphical user interface (GUI).
+Unified Extensible Firmware Interface (UEFI) Secure Boot is a technology that secures the boot process by verifying if the drivers and OS loaders are signed by the key that is authorized by the firmware.
+When enabled, Secure Boot makes sure that:

+- the BIOS boot option is disabled; - only UEFI-based OSs are supported for OS deployment in all management applications; and - only authenticated EFI images and OS loaders are started from UEFI firmware.

+You can enable or disable the Secure Boot attribute locally or remotely using Dell EMC management applications.
+Lifecycle Controller supports deploying an OS with the Secure Boot option only in the UEFI boot mode.

+There are two BIOS attributes that are associated with Secure Boot:

+- Secure Boot Displays if the Secure Boot is enabled or disabled. - Secure Boot Policy Allows you to specify the policy or digital signature that the BIOS uses to authenticate.
+The policy can be classified as: - Standard The BIOS uses the default set of certificates to validate the drivers and OS loaders during the boot process. - Custom The BIOS uses the specific set of certificates that you import or delete from the standard certificates to validate the drivers and OS loaders during the boot process.

+Note: The secure boot policy settings made in the BIOS can also be changed on the Lifecycle Controller graphical user interface (GUI).